 4. Don’t stagnate, ever; because technology never will.

-5. Shut off once in a while, and pursue something fun or spiritually satisfying, in my case I enjoy nature, my family, movies, and gaming.
+5. Shut off once in a while, and pursue something fun or spiritually satisfying, in my case I enjoy my family, reading and movies.

 6. Don’t chase fancy and trendy new things unless they improve something.
 Read about Ken Thompson and Dennis Ritchie, their work is in literally every piece of technology.
 Master a language in each paradigm, and be proficient in more.
 The key here is never spread yourself too thin.
 Be well rounded, but be a master in the space you enjoy.

 7. Work on multiple operating system and database platforms.
-Embrace a heterogenous approach.
+Embrace a heterogeneous approach to technology.

 8. Always be genuine.